ibuttimer/TeamPicker/README.md

     > **Note:** If variables are used in values, ensure they are surrounded with `{` and `}`, like `${VAR_TO_EXPAND}`, as bare variables such as `VAR_TO_EXPAND` are not expanded.

+    > **Note:** If a variable is defined in both `.env` and as a system environment variable, the system environment variable has precedence.

 ##### Configuration file
 * The configuration file should follow the format specified by [sample-config.py](instance/sample-config.py).
 * The environment variables determine which configuration file to load.